LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 You can transfer a conversation from one bot to another in two general ways:

-* Automatic transfer via discovery
+* Automatic transfer via bot group
-* Manual transfer via escalations
+* Manual transfer via escalation

 Importantly, both approaches allow for the transfer of the user's intent and/or message, which ensures a seamless hand-off.

-### Automatic transfers via discovery
+### Automatic transfers via bot group

 #### What's an automatic transfer?